SameeraPrasantha/task-Manage-App/README.md

 - if you are installing XAMMP you do not need to install (PHP, MySQL, or Apache Server)
 ## How to run Software
 - Go to the Server Folder and extract the zip file (In XAMMP C:\XAMMP\htdoc\)
+- open phpmyadmin and import the database file
 - Run the Apache and MySQL
 - After going to the root folder (taskManagerApp)
 - Open Terminal (cmd, PowerShell)